NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_unidirectional-chap.rst

 Configuration Options
 ---------------------

-To enable CHAP authentication for the NetApp ONTAP or E-Series iSCSI drivers, the following options should be added to the appropriate NetApp stanza in the Cinder configuration file (cinder.conf).
+To enable CHAP authentication for the NetApp ONTAP drivers, the following options should be added to the appropriate NetApp stanza in the Cinder configuration file (cinder.conf).
 This configuration option is only relevant to iSCSI support.

 ::